mystic-ai/pipeline/README.md

 Pipeline is a python library that provides a simple way to construct computational graphs for AI/ML.
 The library is suitable for both development and production environments supporting inference and training/finetuning.
 This library is also a direct interface to [Pipeline.ai](https://pipeline.ai) which provides a compute engine to run pipelines at scale and on enterprise GPUs.

 The syntax used for defining AI/ML pipelines shares some similarities in syntax to sessions in [Tensorflow v1](https://www.tensorflow.org/api_docs/python/tf/compat/v1/InteractiveSession), and Flows found in [Prefect](https://github.com/PrefectHQ/prefect).
-In future releases we will be moving away from this syntax to a C based graph compiler which interprets python directly (and other languages) allowing users of the API to compose graphs in a more native way to the chosen language.
+In future releases we will be moving away from this syntax to a C-based graph compiler which interprets python directly (and other languages) allowing API users to compose graphs in a more native way to the chosen language.

 # Version roadmap

 ## v0.4.0 (Jan 2023)

-- Custom environments on PipelineCloud (remote compute services)
+- Custom environments on PipelineCloud (remote computing services)
 - Kwarg inputs to runs
 - Extended IO inputs to `pipeline_function` objects